 Immediate treatment may not be necessary

-If you have multiple myeloma but aren't experiencing any symptoms (also known as smoldering multiple myeloma), you may not need treatment.
+If you have multiple myeloma but aren't experiencing any symptoms (also known as smoldering multiple myeloma), you might not need treatment right away.
+Immediate treatment may not be necessary for multiple myeloma that is slow growing and at an early stage.
 However, your doctor will regularly monitor your condition for signs that the disease is progressing.
 This may involve periodic blood and urine tests.

 If you develop signs and symptoms or your multiple myeloma shows signs of progression, you and your doctor may decide to begin treatment.

 Treatments for myeloma

 - Targeted therapy.
 Targeted drug treatments focus on specific weaknesses present within cancer cells.
 By blocking these abnormalities, targeted drug treatments can cause cancer cells to die.